RenderKit/ospray/README.md

 <img src="https://ospray.github.io/images/material_ThinGlass.jpg" alt="Rendering of a ThinGlass material with red attenuation." width="60.0%" /><figcaption>Rendering of a ThinGlass material with red attenuation.</figcaption>
 </figure>

 <figure>
 <img src="https://ospray.github.io/images/ColoredWindow.jpg" alt="Example image of a colored window made with textured attenuation of the ThinGlass material." width="60.0%" /><figcaption>Example image of a colored window made with textured attenuation of the ThinGlass material.</figcaption>
 </figure>

 #### MetallicPaint

 The [path tracer](#path-tracer) offers a metallic paint material, consisting of a base coat with optional flakes and a clear coat.
-To create a MetallicPaint material pass the type string “`MetallicPaint`” to `ospNewMaterial2`.
+To create a MetallicPaint material pass the type string “`MetallicPaint`” to `ospNewMaterial`.
 Its parameters are listed in the table below.

 | Type  | Name        |    Default| Description                       |
 |:------|:------------|----------:|:----------------------------------|